Everyplace in Kansas – S

 St. Paul Montgomery Lost Town

-St. Paul/Osage Mission Neosho Current Town Originally called Osage Mission, founded by Jesuit Missionaries in 1847 to bring education to the Osage Indians.
-One-time county situs of Neosho County.
+St. Paul/Osage Mission Neosho Current Town Originally called Osage Mission, it was founded by Jesuit Missionaries in 1847 to bring education to the Osage Indians.
+It was a one-time county seat of Neosho County.
 The name changed to St. Paul.
 It was on the Missouri, Kansas & Texas Railway.

 St. Paul Sheridan Lost Town